HerArtistry/herartistry.github.io/_drafts/2014-12-22-Scalability.md

 >Process services are then created in support of business processes.
 Each process service wires up any number of task services in support of a specific business process.
 Process services can also "invoke" other process services when there are sub-processes to be reused by those processes.

 These service need to communicate with each other in a synchronous RPC because non of the services can fulfil any non-trivial business processes on its own.
-[Synchronous request/reply is bad](http://bill-poole.blogspot.co.uk/2008/03/synchronous-requestreply-is-bad.html) and this layered service model consequently suffers due to: cross-service transactions performance cohesion coupling complexity
+[Synchronous request/reply is bad](http://bill-poole.blogspot.co.uk/2008/03/synchronous-requestreply-is-bad.html) and this layered service model consequently suffers in terms of performance, coupling, complexity to name but a few.
+This model introduces inter-dependencies between services that leads to transactions spanning multiple services.
+Cross-service transactions means services are not as autonomous as they ought to be as they affect each others execution and the increase the chances of deadlocks among services, which will hurt the performance of the system.
+Layered service models also have low cohesion  Services of this nature also suffer from temporal coupling as all services need to be up and running in order for the system to perform properly.
+For a more detailed explanation, check out Bill Poole's [layered service models are bad](http://bill-poole.blogspot.co.uk/2008/05/layered-service-models-are-bad.html)

-**Scaling out and vertically sliced services**
+**Scaling out and vertical services**

 In order to maximize the benefits and scale out effectively, the system needs to be divided into self-contained, low coupled, vertically sliced services.
 This way, you can replace, scale (run multiple instances of the same service) and upgrade services individually without affecting the overall system and its availability.
 Additionally, this also allows you to identify bottlenecks in your system at a more granular level and scale them separately; reducing the cost of scaling out.
 For example, instead of provisioning a new high-end server to address the whole business or data layers, you only need to spin up a regular server, or a low spec-ed one depending on requirements, that just targets the users service.

-**Centralised vs. decentralised databases**
-When

 In the next post, I will delve deeper into services in a service oriented architecture (SOA) and how to architecture SOA for scaling out.